fossas/fossa-cli/docs/differences-from-v1.md

 If you run into poor dependency results with 3.x, you can get support by opening a ticket in this repository.

-If you are integrating a private project and want to share more details, or if you're a FOSSA customer with priority support, you can also email support@fossa.com or file a ticket at support.fossa.com for assistance.
+If you are integrating a private project and want to share more details, or if you're a FOSSA customer with priority support, you can file a ticket at [support.fossa.com](https://support.fossa.com) for assistance.

 #### How do I run only a specific analyzer for my project?